-The system is noncontributory, except for employees who joined the New York State and Local Employees' Retirement System (the System) after July 27, 1976 who contribute 3% of their salary.
+The system is noncontributory, except for employees who joined the New York State and Local Employees' Retirement System (the System) after July 27, 1976 and prior to January 1, 2010 who contribute 3% of their salary, except that employees in the System more then ten years are no longer required to contribute.
+Employees who joined after January 1, 2010 and prior to April 1, 2012, contribute 3.0% of their salary throughout their active membership.
+For employees who joined after April 1, 2012, employees contribute 3% of their salary until April 1, 2013 and then contribute 3%-6% of their salary throughout their active membership.
 Under the authority of the NYSRSSL, the Comptroller shall certify annually the rates expressed as proportions of payroll of members, which shall be used in computing the contributions required to be made by employers to the pension accumulation fund.